Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-52-autoimmune.md

 "Here."
 He handed it to Xiù, who grimaced a little at suddenly finding herself holding a whole leg of freshly butchered bloody meat.
 "Take home, for you and for Awisun.
 Eating for four now!
 Werne meat will make the babies strong!"

 "...Thank you, Yan."
 She even managed to accept the gruesome gift gracefully.
-"I’ll… go pack it, I guess."
+"I’ll... go pack it, I guess."

 Yan trilled as she carried it away.
 Julian briefly wondered what she intended to pack it in, but then Yan leaned in to have a conspiratorial word and rather overwhelmed him.

 "Maybe we go hunt while you’re here.
 You take them werne-blades and hides!
 Good blankets!"

 Julian hesitated.
-He’d been about to demur on the grounds that he needed to get back to the Ambassador and Allison, but snubbing Yan was… not necessarily the wisest idea.
+He’d been about to demur on the grounds that he needed to get back to the Ambassador and Allison, but snubbing Yan was... not necessarily the wisest idea.
 Especially when the big brute obviously had some jolly surprise in mind.

-"I... guess I could have Hoeff take your reply back to the Corti…"
+"I... guess I could have Hoeff take your reply back to the Corti..."

 "Good!
 But make sure he come back, yes?
 We need him."